AIDS / Red Ribbon Cross

 An adorned cross is any cross where an additional message is emphasized by the additional feature.
-Wrap a coloured ribbon around the cross, and you have a neat way of Christianizing your cause.1 This page looks at why the Red Ribbon is used to make the AIDS Cross.
+Wrap a coloured ribbon around the cross, and you have a neat way of Christianizing your cause.
+This page looks at why the Red Ribbon is used to make the AIDS Cross.
 It is unique amongst the adorned crosses; where most glorify the feature, the AIDS Cross does not.

-The colour red is used to symbolize blood2.
+The colour red is used to symbolize blood.
 The colour is also used by several heart disease awareness groups, and of course red roses say 'I love you'.
 These three entities: blood, heart, love, are appropriate for adorning a cross.
 They symbolise how Christ showed love by shedding his blood on the cross two thousand years ago.

-Currently, the most popular interpretation for the red ribbon is to focus attention on HIV and AIDS3.
+Currently, the most popular interpretation for the red ribbon is to focus attention on HIV and AIDS .
 Ignorance, stigma and discrimination, whether actual or feared, remain perhaps the most difficult obstacles for the prevention of HIV.
 The red ribbon has become the internationally recognised symbol for solidarity and tolerance for those often discriminated against.
 It is a reminder of the constant need to keep up the fight against AIDS.

 Ignorance breeds fear.
 Fear is a powerful motivator but a terrible adviser.
 We now know that HIV does not discriminate and the majority of HIV+ people worldwide are heterosexual and are not drug abusers.